Raymond Chomel: With de Gaulle (1940)

 During the German offensive of May 1940, Major Raymond Chomel was a liaison officer for the French General Headquarters with the 4th Armoured Division, which had just been created and was commanded by Colonel Charles de Gaulle.
-Chomel's military qualities and his political sense were noticed by Colonel de Gaulle who appointed him on May 23 as his Chief of Staff and had him prepare the order for the Battle of Abbeville.
+Chomel's military qualities and his political sense were noticed by Colonel de Gaulle who appointed him on May 23 as his chief of staff and had him prepare the order for the Battle of Abbeville.

-As the Under-Secretary of State for War, on the 6th of June, de Gaulle brought him into his military cabinet in Paris and promoted Chomel to Colonel.
+As the Under-Secretary of State for War, on 6 June, de Gaulle brought him into his military cabinet in Paris and promoted Chomel to Colonel.
 They both experienced the eventual collapse of the Third Republic.
-General de Gaulle evacuated to London on the 17th June 1940 and invited members of his cabinet to come with him.
+General de Gaulle evacuated to London on 17 June 1940 and invited members of his cabinet to come with him.
 Colonel Chomel, however having strong ties to his family in France decided to stay.
 De Gaulle apparently understood his reasons.

 Organisation of the internal military resistance

-After the armistice, Colonel Chomel was appointed Chief of Staff for the 9th Military Division.
-Chomel was tempted to join de Gaulle in London but opted to stay in Chateauroux in the Armistice Army, with plans to organise a military resistance for his region.
+After the armistice, Colonel Chomel was appointed chief of staff for the 9th Military Division.
+Chomel was tempted to join de Gaulle in London but opted to stay in Châteauroux in the Armistice Army, with plans to organise a military resistance for his region.
 He and a Colonel Bertrand, who commanded the 1st Infantry Regiment, divided up the region between them.
 Chomel took control of the Indre except Issoudun and part of Vienne and Indre-et-Loire, while Bertrand took the Cher and the rest of the region.

 By November 1942, the Germans occupied the Zone libre and Colonel Chomel was ordered to dissolve the 9th Division.
 He made sure to find civilian posts for as many of his soldiers as possible.
 He criss-crossed his sector under various pretexts to rally officers from disbanded units and form with them the nuclei of new units.
 This was the case with Captain Jean Costa de Beauregard (17th Infantry Battalion at Châteauroux), Commander Costantini (32nd Infantry Regiment at Loches) and Commander Fox (27th Infantry Regiment at Le Blanc).

 Chomel now formally became part of the Army Resistance Organization (ORA), created by General Frere, and took instructions from his command in Vichy and Limoges.
 Arms were received from clandestine depots of the Armistice Army and the Allied parachute drops.

 By May 1944, Chomel escaped a roundup by the Gestapo and went into hiding under the name of Charles Martel.
 The military resistance was then organized into three sectors, the sedentary ones, which armed the free corps of sectors for small operations and mobile military troops.
 Chomel was given command of the mobile troops, grouped as the Charles Martel Marching Brigade.